2022-2023 FA Applications will open early fall

 Lausanne offers a need-based financial assistance program for qualifying students in grades 1–12.
-Due to the limited number of spaces in Early Childhood (PK, JK, SK), we are unable to offer financial assistance until students enter first grade.
+Due to the limited number of Early Childhood spaces (PK2, PK3, JK, SK), we cannot offer financial assistance until students enter first grade.
 Applying for financial assistance at Lausanne is a simple process.
-Assistance is based on the financial need established through a third party called Financial Aid for School Tuition (FAST).
+Assistance is based on the financial need established through a third party called Student & School Scholastic Services (SSS).

 What is TRP?

 The Tuition Refund Policy is financial protection for each family's tuition investments.
 It is required for all first-time students, all financial assistance recipients, and anyone choosing the 10-month payment plan.
 In the event of a student withdrawal, the TRP can allow for a 60% refund of the remaining tuition.
 It is highly encouraged for all families to have TRP.

 What is included in the Activity Fees?

 For PK–4th Grade: ArtsFest/SportsFest T-shirt, assignment book, books, class T-shirt, class parties, classroom materials, daytime field trips and transportation, newsletters, recorder, snacks, standardized testing, transcript, yearbook, rest-mat and chair bag, as needed in each grade.

 For 5th–12th Grades: ArtsFest/SportsFest shirt, fine arts fees (Michelangelo, supplies, band shirt, music/chorus/acting/photo fees), language workbooks and online fees, novel fees, PLAN/PSAT testing fee, science lab fees, textbooks, transportation for local field trips, and yearbook.

 What is not included in the Tuition and Fees?